ethsana/sana-docs/docs/working-with-ant/backups.md

 pinned in your node, or they are in your neighbourhood of responsibility.

-## Bee Clef
+## Ant Clef

-It is also important to back up Bee Clef's stored data.
+It is also important to back up Ant Clef's stored data.
 This includes your sensitive key material, so make sure to keep this private and safe!

 ### Ubuntu / Debian / Raspbian / CentOS Package Managers